why does my stomach hurt when I exercise

 – Warm up before exercising, and stretch your muscles afterward.

-– Saunter when jogging or running, walk uphill when climbing stairs, bring down the speed of the treadmill when exercising on an inclined surface.
+– Saunter when jogging or running, walk uphill when climbing stairs, and increase the treadmill’s speed when exercising on an inclined surface.

-– Don’t tense your stomach muscles while doing sit-ups.
-Keep them soft and flexed (i.e., sitting in an imaginary chair).
-This will protect your back too.
+Don’t tense your stomach muscles while doing sit-ups.
+Keep them soft and flexed (e.g., sitting in an imaginary chair).
+This will protect your back, too.

 – Bend sideways at the waist (not forward) when touching your toes during stretching exercises.

-Also, see whether certain positions make it hurt more – for example bending over may be worse than standing upright with straight legs.
-In that case, do crouching squats instead of jump squats.
+Also, see whether certain positions make it hurt more—for example, bending over may be worse than standing upright with straight legs.
+In that case, do crouching squats instead of jumping squats.